jamietotten/woocommerce-lightrail-plugin/readme.txt

 * Get a Lightrail account [here](https://www.lightrail.com/)
 * Install plugin
-* Generate and download gift codes from Lightrail
+* Create and download Gift Card codes from Lightrail
-* Distribute your WooCommerce-ready gift codes to customers
+* Distribute your WooCommerce-ready Gift Cards codes to customers

-To connect the plugin with your Lightrail account to process gift cards, you will need to enter your Lightrail API key in the plugin settings as detailed below.
+To connect the plugin with your Lightrail account to process Gift Cards, you will need to enter your Lightrail API key in the plugin settings as detailed below.

 == Features ==
-The following features are supported in the current version (1.0.2) of this plugin:
+The following features are supported in the current version (2.0.0) of this plugin:

-* Pay for an order by a gift code.
+* Pay for an order by a Gift Card.
-* Split payment on an order using a gift code and another payment method.
+* Split payment on an order using a Gift Card and another payment method.
-* Pay for an order using more than one gift code.
+* Pay for an order using more than one Gift Card.
-* Cancel an order by the customer after attempting to pay with a gift code, if the order balance exceeds the value of the gift code.
+* Cancel an order by the customer after attempting to pay with a Gift Card, if the order balance exceeds the value of the Card.
-* Issue full order refund by the store admin when an order is paid by a gift code.
+* Issue full order refund by the store admin when an order is paid by a Gift Card.
 * Detailed log of all the transactions on an order for the store admin.
+* Use Gift Cards with Lightrail Attached Promotions including Promotions with Redemption Rules.

 The current version of this plugin has been tested to work seamlessly with Stripe, PayPal Standard, and CardConnect WooCommerce plugins.